/ 13 min read

 “To the extent a brand's already been impacted by macroeconomic factors then we will assume the trend will continue.
 For instance, if recession hits and consumer discretionary spending is down, then CAC could be trending higher.”

-All of these factors are very important, but by no means exhaustive.
+Overall, all of these factors are very important, but by no means exhaustive.
 If you feel like valuing your store seems like a lot of work, well, that’s because it is.
 How can you get your Shopify store’s valuation without all the research?

 Business valuation can feel like a black box.
 So what can you do to get your business’ valuation without having to add even more accounting to your growing list of tasks?

-OpenStore’s pricing model pays attention to metrics that matter — customer retention rate/loyalty, marketing efficiency, average order value, and CAC.
+Verified by expert analysts, it draws from metrics that matter — customer retention rate/loyalty, marketing efficiency, average order value, and CAC.
 Cindy Hao, Head of Pricing and Diligence at OpenStore, explains:

 “Unlike traditional valuation models, OpenStore's offer engine doesn't rely on historical multiples of profit or revenue.
 Instead, we derive a price from a forward looking view into the performance of a store.”